What Was Spain's GDP Then?

 Although the CPI may be the most popular and best-known price series, any CPI series is beset with limitations.
 A long-run series, such as the one presented here, has these limitations magnified, and also has difficulties of its own.
 Among these problems are: (1) The CPI pertains only to commodities purchased by consumers; it is not a price index of all production or all consumption in the economy.
 (2) It is difficult to account for changing qualities of commodities and introduction of new commodities over time.
 (3) A CPI is only as good as the basic price and weight (expenditure) data.
 In general, these data are less available and of lower quality as one goes further into the past.

 Nominal wages derive from splicing two different series.
-For 1954-2015, they correspond to compensation per hour worked per employee and have been obtained by splicing different sets of Spanish national accounts (Contabilidad Nacional de España, various years).
-These series have been linked to another set of series for 1850- 1954 that corresponds to the ratio of total labour costs to the total number of hours worked.
+For 2000-2017, Instituto Nacional de Estadística, CNAE09, labour cost per hour.
+For 1954-2000, compensation per hour worked per employee obtained by splicing different sets of Spanish national accounts (Contabilidad Nacional de España, various years).
+For 1850- 1954, ratio of total labour costs to the total number of hours worked.
 The estimates were constructed as background calculations for Prados de la Escosura and Rosés (2010).

-Unskilled wages are proxied by those in agriculture.
+Unskilled wages are proxied by those in agriculture and derive from the same sources.

 Nominal wages are expressed as 2010=100.